openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 > * Persuasion rolls to convince an NPC of something
 > * Learning rolls to recall useful information

+<div style="padding-bottom: 50px"></div>

 ### Keep It Simple: Every Roll Matters for the GM

 The “every roll matters” rule was designed to make player actions meaningful to the story whether they succeed or fail.
 It recognizes the fact that static pass / fail rolls aren't particularly fun for players.
 But “every roll matters” also adds an extra layer of complexity to the game because it requires the GM to make on-the-fly interpretations.

 **So when the GM makes a roll**, a success is a success and a failure is a failure.
 This is for the sake of simplicity and fun.
 When a player fails a roll, it's not very fun if something doesn't come out of it.
 When the GM fails a roll, though, there is usually much rejoicing at the table.

+\page

+<div class='pageNumber auto'></div>

 ## Interpreting Action Rolls